-Pineburr Hosiery Mill Name of Property Burke, North Carolina County and State 8.
-Statement of Significance Applicable National Register Criteria (Mark "x" in one or more boxes for the criteria qualifying the property listing.) for National Register A. Property is associated with events that have made a significant broad patterns of our history. cant contribution to the B. Property is associated with the lives of persons significant in our past.
-C. Property embodies the distinctive characteristics of a type, construction or represents the work of a master, or possesses or represents a significant and distinguishable entity whose individual distinction. es high artistic values, D. Property has yielded, or is likely to yield, information important history. ortant in prehistory or Criteria Considerations (Mark "x" in all the boxes that apply.)
-A. Owned by a religious institution or used for religious purpo oses B. Removed from its original location C. A birthplace or grave D. A cemetery E. A reconstructed building, object, or structure F. A commemorative property G. Less than 50 years old or achieving significance within the past 50 years
+Pineburr Hosiery Mill Burke, North Carolina Name of Property County and State 8.
+Statement of Significance Applicable National Register Criteria (Mark "x" in one or more boxes for the criteria qualifying the pr operty for National Register listing.)
+A. Property is associated with events that have made a broad patterns of our history. significant contribution to the B. Property is associated with the lives of persons signi ificant in our past.
+C. Property embodies the distinctive characteristics of a construction or represents the work of a master, or p or represents a significant and distinguishable entity individual distinction. ossesses high artistic values, D. Property has yielded, or is likely to yield, information history. on important in prehistory or Criteria Considerations (Mark "x" in all the boxes that apply.)
+A. Owned by a religious institution or used for religiou s purposes B. Removed from its original location C. A birthplace or grave D. A cemetery E. A reconstructed building, object, or structure F. A commemorative property G. Less than 50 years old or achieving significance with hin the past 50 years

-Pineburr Hosiery Mill Burke, North Carolina

-ame of Property County and State

-Areas of Significance (Enter categories from instructions.)
-Industry

-Period of Significanceca.
-1923 - 1975

-Significant Dates

-Significant Person (Complete only if Criterion B is marked above.)
-N/A

-Cultural Affiliation N/A

-Architect/Builder Brinkley, J. M., and Company
+Pineburr Hosiery Mill Burke, North Carolina Name of Property County and State Areas of Significance (Enter categories from instructions.)
+Industry Period of Significanceca.
+1923 - 1975 Significant Dates ca. 1923, 1932, ca. 1941, ca. 1952, 1969 - 1970 Significant Person (Complete only if Criterion B is marked above.)
+N/A Cultural Affiliation N/A Architect/Builder Brinkley, J. M., and Company